OpenVoiceOS/community-docs/docs/config_ovos_config.md

 ## Changing Configuration Values
 We will continue with the example above, TTS.

-Change the host of the tts server:
+Change the host of the TTS server:

 `ovos-config set -k tts` will show a table of values that can be edited